What is a development centre?

 Player profiles – Community - Home

-We look to engage parents via providing them with regular reports updating them of their child’s progress on and off the pitch.
-Below is an example of how the footballing report would like, and some what else would be included in the report:
+We look to engage parents by providing them with regular reports updating them of their child’s progress on and off the pitch.
+Below is an example of how the footballing report would like, and somewhat else would be included in the report:

 Attitude to learning